-For HOME-LEARNING and for any mixed age-group of children, try the sets below and we will include 'Book 1' free with each ocarina ordered.
+For HOME-LEARNING and for any mixed age-group of children, we will include 'Book 1' free with each ocarina ordered.
 So, try the sets below to open up a world of music-making:

 For first MUSIC lessons – an Oc with 'Zero-to-Hero' and CD

 For GEOGRAPHY – an Oc with 'World-Explorer' and CD

 For HISTORY lessons – a Oc with 'Time-Traveller' and CD

 And for ADVENTUROUS MUSIC-MAKING get the Oc® FREE too:

 Ocarinas really are the BEST instrument to play individually and in groups – REWARDS are quick and PROGRESS is guaranteed with hours of music to play and explore.

 Your Ocarina set will be despatched same day by ROYAL MAIL 24

 We are confident the whole family will find ocarina-playing irresistable!